Discover the stories of valor and sacrifice in one of America’s most historic resting places, just miles from the nation’s capital.

 The horrific nature of this conflict was vividly described by Lt.
 Col. Horace Porter of Grant’s staff: “Forest fires raged; ammunition trains exploded; the dead were roasted in the conflagration; the wounded, roused by its hot breath, dragged themselves along, with their torn and mangled limbs, in the mad energy of despair, to escape the ravages of the flames; and every bush seemed hung with shreds of blood-stained clothing….”
 (Rhea, 2004, pp. 451-452)

-On January 22, 1865, Meigs sent a report to Edwin M. Stanton, Secretary of War.
-The report included a list of those buried in the cemetery.
-Meigs requested that 2,000 copies of the list be distributed and provided a breakdown of the burials: White Soldiers – 3,367, Of the US Navy – 2, White Citizens – 1, White Females – 2, Colored Soldiers – 229.
-Today, 249 United States Colored Troops lay at rest in the cemetery.
+On January 22, 1865, Meigs sent a comprehensive report to Edwin M. Stanton, Secretary of War.
+The report included a detailed list of those buried in the cemetery, with Meigs requesting 2,000 copies for distribution.
+The breakdown of burials at that time was as follows:

 In 1871 the Superintendent’s Lodge was built to serve administrative needs.
 However, just seven years later a fire severely damaged the building.
 Under General Montgomery Meigs, a new Seneca red sandstone lodge was constructed in 1887.
 More recent key developments include the closing of the cemetery in 1967, though some sections were reopened in later decades to inter cremated remains of eligible veterans and dependents.